rage/tmc-cli-rust/README.md

 Windows installer can be found [here](https://github.com/rage/tmc-cli-rust/tree/dev/installer).
 Download and run the newest installer found.
 After installation, the application updates automatically.

-### Manual installation
+### Manual installation, additional steps

-If using the installers is not an option for you, you can download the [latest release](https://github.com/rage/tmc-cli-rust/releases/latest) manually.
+If using the installers is not an option for you, you can build the source code by yourself, or download the [latest published build](https://github.com/rage/tmc-cli-rust/#published-builds).

-Windows: tmc-cli-rust.exe

-Linux/OS X: tmc-cli-rust

 #### For Linux:

-After downloading 'tmc-cli-rust', navigate to the directory it's located in and make it an executable with the command
+After downloading the executable, navigate to the directory it's located in and make it an executable with the command

-        chmod u+x ./tmc-cli-rust
+        chmod u+x ./<executable name>

-To use the software from any directory, you can add it to your environmental variables with the following command (substituting DIRECTORY for the location where tmc-cli-rust resides at.)
+To use the software from any directory, you can add it to your environmental variables with the following command (substituting <directory> for the location where the executable resides at and <executable name> for the executable name.)

-        echo "alias tmc='DIRECTORY/tmc-cli-rust'" >> "$HOME/.bashrc"
+        echo "alias tmc='<directory>/<executable name>'" >> "$HOME/.bashrc"

 #### For Windows:

-After downloading tmc-cli-rust.exe you can start using it from the command line by navigating to the directory it resides at.
+After downloading the executable you can start using it from the command line by navigating to the directory it resides at.

-To be able to use it from any directory, you can add it to your environmental variables with the following command. (substituting DIRECTORY for the directory where tmc-cli-rust.exe resides at)
+To be able to use it from any directory, you can add it to your environmental variables with the following command. (substituting <directory> for the directory where the executable resides at)

-        set PATH=%PATH%;DIRECTORY
+        set PATH=%PATH%;<directory>

 ## Commands